Journal of Vascular Surgery® is dedicated to the science and art of vascular surgery and aims

-In addition, the Journal also requires the pre-registration of any commercially-sponsored clinical trial, including Phase I and II trials.
+In addition, pre-registration of any commercially-sponsored clinical trial, including Phase I and II trials is required.
 We do not anticipate registration of retrospective reviews or summaries of standard clinical treatment.
 Clinical trials that meet the above requirement and commenced after July 1, 2007 must be registered prior to enrollment of the first patient.
 Relevant trials that began before this date must be registered prior to editorial review.
 Registration must be indicated by providing the unique study number assigned at www.clinicaltrials.com, the principle site of registration sponsored by the National Library of Medicine (NLM).
 Detailed directions and a tutorial for registering a trial are available at http://prsinfo.clinicaltrials.gov.
-Authors of unregistered trials, or those with inadequate information in the registry, will be given an opportunity convince the Editors that their rationale for omitting this was critical, but it is the Journal's expectation that clinical trials involving prospective comparison of treatment or any that are commercially sponsored have been registered after July 1, 2007.
+Authors of unregistered trials, or those with inadequate information in the registry, will be given an opportunity to convince the Editors that their rationale for omitting this was critical, but it is expected that clinical trials involving prospective comparison of treatment or any that are commercially sponsored have been registered after July 1, 2007.

-Manuscripts become the property of the Journal for which they are accepted, both of which are copyrighted by The Society for Vascular Surgery.
+Except for open-access articles with a Creative Commons Attribution-NonCommercial-NoDerivs (CC BY-NC-ND) license, published manuscripts become the property of the Journal for which they are accepted, which are copyrighted by The Society for Vascular Surgery.
 They may not be published or reproduced in whole or in part without the written permission of the author(s) and the Publisher.
-The Journal's requirements for submission of a manuscript are in accordance with "Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication" of the International Committee of Medical Journal Editors (ICMJE), published in JAMA 1997; 227:927-34, and available at http://www.icmje.org/index.html.
+These requirements for submission of a manuscript are in accordance with "Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication" of the International Committee of Medical Journal Editors (ICMJE), published in JAMA 1997; 227:927-34, and available at http://www.icmje.org/index.html.
 This article is not covered by copyright and can be reproduced and distributed if such use is not for profit.

 To upload a manuscript using Editorial Manager, authors must provide the following information during the submission process: